He applied to 20 of the best colleges and got a full ride to all of them

 But he still invited his biggest supporter to come along -- his mom.

-Berthinia Rutledge-Brown filmed as Michael stood in shock by the computer while his friends excitedly rallied around him.
+Berthinia Rutledge-Brown filmed as Micheal stood in shock by the computer while his friends excitedly rallied around him.

 Stanford, of course, said yes.

-Note: CORRECTION: An earlier version of this article misspelled Micheal Brown's first name.